Loupi/Frontenac/README.md

 A .NET port of the [Tinkerpop Stack](http://www.tinkerpop.com/).

 ## News
+* 2014-13-10
+ * Frontenac.Blueprints 2.3.7 released.
+ * Gremlinq proxy types are now stored in a more lightweight manner
+ * Introduces the IElementTypeProvider interface to instantiate proxies and get/store types
+ * Added a DictionaryElementTypeProvider that stores proxy types as integers on elements.
+It is initialized with a Dictionary<int, Type> on which you have control.
+ * Added a GraphBackedElementTypeProvider that stores types as simple ids on elements, and also store the type names in the graph.
+ * Corrected a missing Nuget dependency to Castle.Core.1

 * 2014-03-09
  * Frontenac.Blueprints 2.3.6 released.
  * Gremling (alpha) library now included in Nuget Package.